 The truth is he could have died.
 Once you have an alcoholic seizure you are more likely to experience another.
 The damage done to the body is compounded.
 In truth, if you or someone you are with has an alcoholic seizure, medical treatment must be sought.
 IV fluids, anxiolytic, and sedatives can be given.
 One can be introduced to resources that can be life-saving whether it be treatment, counseling or support groups if they are willing.

 The most life-threatening withdrawal symptom is delirium tremens (DTs).
 I had learned about it in my nursing education but did not really understand what it was.
 I thought it was hallucinating bugs on the walls and itching your skin raw.
 Losing your mind due to alcohol.
 There is some truth to that, but it isn’t the whole picture.
 Delirium tremens often occurs about 48 hours after the last drink (Glabicsek, 2019).
 It results in confusion, severe shaking, hallucinations, and high blood pressure.
 It is uncommon but can cause death.
-Anyone experiencing delirium tremens must receive treatment at a hospital or detox.
+Anyone experiencing delirium tremens must receive treatment at a hospital or detox and then attend a quality alcohol rehab center.

 I went years suffering from alcohol withdrawal symptoms.
 Prolonging the misery or justifying the symptoms as a hangover only makes it worse.
 It can be so serious and will not improve with time.
 The only real cure is to stop drinking.
 I think it’s time we start looking at it as a real health concern.
 It could save a life.